Laci Kay Somers Shows Off Booty In A Thong & Addresses The Haters

 Laci Kay Somers has been heating things up on Instagram lately with tons of eye-catching new shares that have tantalized her 10.7 million followers.
 She kept it up with a new snap that showed her flaunting her curvy booty in a thong, and she paired it with a short but sweet message to the haters in the caption.

-The bombshell was spotted standing on an outdoor patio with her back facing the camera as she popped up her right knee.
+The bombshell was spotted standing on an outdoor patio with her back to the camera as she put her right knee forward.
 She tugged at her top with one hand and glanced back at the camera with a sultry expression on her face.
-One of her dogs stood directly behind her, and she tagged their Instagram account, @bossandgigi, in the post.
+One of her dogs stood near her, and she tagged their Instagram account, @bossandgigi, in the picture.

-Her outfit hinted that it was cold outside, considering that she wore a sweater and beanie in addition to the tiny, black thong.
+Laci’s outfit hinted that it was cold outside, considering that she wore a sweater and beanie in addition to the tiny black thong.
 The sweater was tan with a cropped cut, 3/4-length sleeves, and a baggy fit.
-Her crochet beanie was white with two black pom poms on either side of her head which added a cute vibe to her look.
+Her knit beanie was white with two black pompoms on either side, adding a cute vibe to her look.

-Laci wore her hair down in luxurious curls that cascaded down towards her lower back.

-She sported pink eyeshadow on her lids and dusting of white color below her brows, plus light pink lipstick.
+Laci wore her hair down in luxurious curls that cascaded towards her lower back.
+She sported pink eyeshadow on her lids and a dusting of white color below her brows, plus light pink lipstick on her perfect pout.

-The patio that she stood in was decorated with a white table and couch, behind that was a modern decorative concrete wall with a vertical line of rectangular cutouts.
+The patio that she stood on was decorated with a white table and couch, and beyond the furniture was a decorative concrete wall with a vertical line of rectangular cutouts.

 The photo was taken as the sun was rising or setting, and a bright beam of light could be seen along the horizon to the left side of the frame.

-Laci’s followers took to the comments section to rave about her good looks.
+Laci’s followers took to the comments section to rave over her good looks.

 “I LOVE YOU SO MUCH,” gushed an admirer.